grbaczek/iOS_WebRTC_VideoChat/README.md

 This is an example implementation of iOS WebRTC video VideoChat.

-Establishing [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) connection consists of multiple asynchronous steps where data is exchanged over the network
+Establishing [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) connection consists of multiple asynchronous steps where data is exchanged over the network:
 * communication with [STUN/TURN servers](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Protocols)
 * communication with [signaling server (Firebase in this case)](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Connectivity#signaling)

- Error handling and connection reset is tricky and can result in [callback hell](http://callbackhell.com/)
+ Error handling and connection reset is tricky and can result in [callback hell](http://callbackhell.com/).

 The project presents:
 * approach to establishing a reliable WebRTC connection every time two peers try to connect to each other.